inplayer-org/docs/docs/paywall1.md

 title: Paywall 1.0
 ---

-The InPlayer Paywall application is fast and easy way of selling your content online.
-For each digital asset that you create in the InPlayer platform, you are granted with corresponding embed code that will create the whole end-user experience once placed on some website.
-The Paywall app is only web-based solution.
-For more complex integrations or cross-platform solutions refer to our REST API or JS SDK guides.
-You can easily find the embed code of any asset  in the InPlayer Dashboard in the single asset section, as its shown in the screenshot.
+The InPlayer Paywall application provides you a fast and easy way for selling your content online.
+For each digital asset you create in our Platform, you are granted with a corresponding embed code that will create the whole end-user experience once placed on a website.
+The Paywall application is only the web-based solution, so for more complex integrations or cross-platform solutions refer to our REST API or JS SDK guides.
+You can easily find the embed code of any asset in the InPlayer Dashboard’s Asset Section, as shown in the screenshot bellow.

 ![alt text](https://inplayer.com/wp-content/uploads/2018/07/embed_code.png "Logo Title Text 1")

-## Standard embed code
+## Standard Embed Code

-The Paywall embed code includes two parts.
-The InPlayer Paywall application scripts:
+The Paywall embed code includes two parts:

+1. the InPlayer Paywall application scripts:

 ```html
 <script type='text/javascript' src='https://assets.inplayer.com/injector/staging/injector.js'></script>
 <link rel='stylesheet' href='https://assets.inplayer.com/injector/staging/css/app.min.css' type='text/css' media='all'>
 ```

-And the Asset embed code where the video should be embeded:
+2. the Asset embed code where the video should be embedded:

 ```html
 <div id="inplayer-42095"></div>